skguravana/AI-Interview/README.md

 ## ✨ Features

 - 🎤 **Real-Time Audio Input**
-  Record and analyze candidate responses using the microphone.
+  Record and analyze candidate responses using the react speech recognition.

 - 💡 **Domain-Specific Questions**
   Get dynamically generated questions tailored to a specific subject area or role.

 - 🤖 **AI-Powered Feedback**
-  Feedback generated via GROQ and OpenAI Whisper APIs for clarity, structure, and content quality.
+  Feedback generated via GROQ  API for clarity, structure, and content quality.

 - 🔒 **Authentication**
   Secure login and registration using JWT and hashed passwords (`bcrypt`).